mathiaslyngbye/mathiaslyngbye.github.io/gear.md

 # Gear
 I try to spend time when selecting items to be used frequently.
-Below are some of the things lot of thought into, as well as some honorable mentions.
+Below are some of the things I have lot of thought into, as well as some honorable mentions.

 ## Clothing
 * Item 1